What does it do in soap?

 Tests by Kevin Dunn, author of the Scientific Soapmaking book, showed citrate may not be effective against rancidity (also known as DOS, dreaded orange spots), but informal discussion amongst handcrafted soap makers suggest citrate does help to reduce rancidity as well as soap scum.
 Most soap makers use a much higher dosage to reduce soap scum than Dunn used in his experiments, and this may explain the difference in results.

-Citrate and EDTA are both chelators, so if one does not appeal, you might consider using the other.
-Citrate is probably more "crunchy" than EDTA, so if a "natural" soap is your preference, you should probably use citrate -- or create citrate from citric acid and lye as described above.
+Citrate, sodium gluconate, and EDTA are all chelators, so if one does not appeal, you might consider using one of the others.
+Citrate and sodium gluconate are arguably more "crunchy" than EDTA, so pick one of these if a "natural" soap is your preference.

 How much should I use?

-Typical dosage for sodium citrate is 13 g to 39 g sodium citrate powder for every 1,000 g oils (1.3% to 3.9% ppo).
+Typical dosage for sodium citrate is 13 g to 39 g sodium citrate powder for every 1,000 g fats (1.3% to 3.9% of total fat weight).
 Use more for hard water, less for soft.

-Typical dosage for potassium citrate is 16 g to 48 g potassium citrate powder for every 1,000 g oils (1.6% to 4.8% ppo).
+Typical dosage for potassium citrate is 16 g to 48 g potassium citrate powder for every 1,000 g fats (1.6% to 4.8% of total fat weight).
 Again, use more for hard water, less for soft.

 A high dosage of citrate may cause a layer of tiny white citrate crystals to form on the outside of your soap as it ages.
 These crystals will easily wash off and are harmless, but can be prevented by using a bit less citrate.